Claros

 Old Smyrna was attacked by the Lydian king Alyattes around 627 BC and established control over the coastal communities.
 Alyattes destroyed the city and expelled its inhabitants, and henceforth, for 400 years, it was deserted and in ruins.
 The polis became a rural village, paying taxes to the Lydian king and subsequently to the Medes and the Persians.

 In the time of Alexander the Great, a new, larger city was founded on the slope of Mount Pagus.
-According to legend, Alexander is said to have wanted to rebuild the city in this location.
+According to legend, Alexander is said to have wanted to rebuild the city at this location.
 During one of his hunting expeditions on the slopes of Mount Pagus, Alexander, exhausted by the chase, fell asleep under a tree and had a dream in which two Nemeses instructed him to build a city on this very spot.
 And so Mount Pagus became the acropolis of New Smyrna.
-But Alexander did not live to carry this plan into effect, which was only accomplished by his successors Antigonus and Lysimachus.
+But Alexander did not live to carry this plan into effect; it was only accomplished by his successors, Antigonus and Lysimachus.
 New Smyrna was built at a distance of twenty stadia to the south of Old Smyrna.

 Map of New Smyrna.